preeve9534/pdjr-skplugin-devantech/README.md

 Each device definition has the following properties.

 The required __id__ property value supplies string containing a list of space-separated identifiers, one for each of the devices to which the definition applies.
 Typically these identifiers should be the device manufacturer's model number.
-A value is required and there is no default.

-The __size__ property value specifies the number of relay channels supported by the device.
+The required __size__ property value specifies the number of relay channels supported by the device.
-A value is required and there is no default.

-The __protocols__ array property introduces a list of protocol definitions each of which defines a communication protocol supported by the device.
+The required __protocols__ array property introduces a list of protocol definitions each of which defines a communication protocol supported by the device.
 For most devices you will only need to specify one.
 Each protocol definition has the following properties.